TorMap/tormap/README.md

 This project visualizes current and past Tor relays on a world map.
 The backend regularly downloads descriptors from [TorProject Archive](https://metrics.torproject.org/collector/archive/) and saves a processed version in a local database.
-Currently the required archive part makes up 33 GB for the available years (2007 - 2021).
+Currently, the required archive part makes up 33 GB for the available years (2007 - 2021).
 Processing of a descriptor type only starts after all descriptors of the same type have been downloaded and saved to disk.
-Processed data can instantly be fetched by the frontend to be display on the world map.
+Processed data can instantly be fetched by the frontend to be displayed on the world map.

 ## Development